De La Salle Green Archers and Lady Archers: Men's basketball

-The Green Archers have won nine UAAP basketball titles – 1989, 1990, 1998, 1999, 2000, 2001, 2007, 2013, and 2016.
+The Green Archers have won 10 UAAP basketball titles – 1989, 1990, 1998, 1999, 2000, 2001, 2007, 2013, 2016, and 2023.
 La Salle's basketball program is known for having won four straight UAAP championship titles from 1998 to 2001.
 The Green Archers are also known for sharing a rivalry with other competitive teams in the UAAP, especially with the Ateneo Blue Eagles, UST Growling Tigers, and FEU Tamaraws.
-La Salle defeated UST in overtime during the UAAP Season 76 basketball championship in 2013.
-Its most recent championship was the 2016 UAAP Season 79 title, where La Salle swept Ateneo during the best-of-three series.
-Prior to the start of the UAAP season, the Green Archers participate in the Filoil EcoOil Preseason Cup where they have won four titles, the latest being the 2016 championship.
+Their most recent championship was in UAAP Season 86 in 2023.

+Before the start of the UAAP season, the Green Archers participate in multiple preseason tournaments.
+In the Filoil EcoOil Preseason Cup they have won four titles, the latest being the 2016 championship.
 The Green Archers participated in the Buddha Light International Association (BLIA) Cup, where they last won the championship in 2017.
-The Green Archers have also participated in the PBA D-League Aspirants' Cup as EcoOil-La Salle, where they won their first title in 2022.
+The Green Archers have also participated in the PBA D-League Aspirants' Cup as EcoOil–La Salle, where they have won three straight championships.
+In the Pinoyliga Collegiate Cup, the Green Archers won their first title in 2024.
+In August 2024, the Green Archers swept the 2024 World University Basketball Series in Tokyo, Japan.
+La Salle has also participated in the AsiaBasket tournaments.
+In May 2025, the Green Archers won against the Ateneo Blue Eagles to claim the championship of the 2025 AsiaBasket College Campus Tour.